motomak/Test-LVGL833-TFT_eSPI/README.md

 **modification**<BR>
   Lines 26-27 of the program are the relevant sections.<BR>
-  Correcting for the full scale ratio of X and Y results in the correct value.<BR>
+  Correcting the full scale values of X and Y.<BR>
 <BR>
 **checks**<BR>
   - Using <a href="https://github.com/lvgl/lv_arduino">lv_arduino3.0.1</a>, TFT_eSPI output the correct coordinates.<BR>